With high-profile backers, EV startup Rivian goes public

 Options for the vehicles include a $10,000 battery upgrade that will extend the driving range from 314 miles (505 kilometers) to more than 400 miles (643 kilometers).
 A three-person roof-mounted tent adds $2,650 to the bill and an off-road recovery kit will cost an additional $600.

-The research firm LMC Automotive says that in 2020, EVs made up about a little more than 3% of the global auto market and less than 2% of the U.S. auto market.
-The group projects those number to shoot up to about 15% and 12%, respectively, by 2025.
+The research firm LMC Automotive says in 2020, EVs made up a little more than 3% of the global auto market and less than 2% of the U.S. auto market.
+The group projects those numbers to shoot up to about 15% and 12%, respectively, by 2025.

 Rivian, which was founded in 2009, says it lost $426 million in 2019 and $1 billion last year.
 Tesla, which went public in 2010, recorded its first annual profit last year.